Is It Possible to Reload

 Make Your Own Rimfire Priming Compound from Caps or White-Tip Strike-Anywhere Matches

-Know that the explosive material often used in caps is known as Armstrong's Mixture, a highly sensitive primary explosive comprised of the primary ingredients of red phosphorus and potassium chlorate, with sulfur and calcium carbonate present in small amounts.
+Know that the explosive material often used in caps is known as Armstrong's Mixture.
+A highly sensitive primary explosive comprised of the primary ingredients of red phosphorus and potassium chlorate, with sulfur and calcium carbonate present in small amounts.
 Toy caps using Armstrong's Mixture appear to be corrosive.
 An interesting factoid: Armstrong's Mixture is similar to the corrosive non-mercury primers in old military ammunition.
 Potassium chlorate, potassium perchlorate and manganese dioxide are what makes it corrosive.
 Next, I scraped the white material off the heads of some strike anywhere matches(the heads only).
 For safety sake, I worked in small batches, milling/mashing the white stuff into fine powder.
 In the alternative to rolling your own repriming compound, Sharpshooter sells the stuff.
+A wise alternative.

 Priming the Case